GREATER BUILDING SOCIETY

 Nearly every Bank, Credit Union and Building Society used a “12 month discount honeymoon rate” as their major acquisition tool and up to April 2001, the Greater Building Society was no different.

-John devised an acquisition promotion that was absolutely unique to the industry and packed an extraordinary “wow factor punch”.
+John provided his marketing prowess for an acquisition promotion that was absolutely unique to the industry and packed an extraordinary “wow factor punch”.
 The concept was very simple.
 Offer consumers a unique benefit that cannot easily or quickly be duplicated by competitors.
 In April 2001, the concept was born, heralding the start of the Greater’s “Get a home loan, get a free holiday” offer.

-In conjunction with a travel wholesaler, The Greater provided a free holiday to consumers who gained a home loan with the Society.
-Consumers received reward points on a pro-rata basis proportionate to their home loan and then simply redeemed these points for holidays, which were detailed in a special Holiday Directory (e.g. Someone who gained a $200,000 home loan, may have enjoyed 5 night’s holiday in Queensland, someone who borrowed $300,000 may have enjoyed a week’s holiday in New Zealand.).
+In conjunction with the Leapfrog Group (a travel incentive company), The Greater provided a free holiday to consumers who gained a home loan with the Society.
+Consumers received reward points on a pro-rata basis proportionate to their home loan and then simply redeemed these points for holidays, which were detailed in a special Holiday Directory (e.g. Someone who gained a $200,000 home loan, may have enjoyed 5 night’s holiday in Queensland and someone who borrowed $300,000 may have enjoyed a week’s holiday in New Zealand, etc.).

 The acquisition tool of the Free Holiday was so successful in its “test period”, the offer became a product, very similar to the McDonald’s Happy Meal phenomenon.
 The McDonald’s promotion was so successful that it turned into a fulltime product offering.

 Likewise, the “Home Load/Free Holiday” concept became a full time product for the Greater.